Mian Nasir Muhammad Kalhoro

-Mian Nasir Muhammad Kalhoro (ميان نصير محمد ڪلهوڙو) was a predecessor of the Kalhora dynasty.
+Mian Nasir Muhammad Kalhoro (ميان نصير محمد ڪلهوڙو) was a predecessor of the Kalhora dynasty who ruled over the areas that are now the districts of Larkana, Dadu, Naushero Feroz, some portions of Nawabshah, and some areas of Jhal Magsi and Kamber-Shahdadkot.
 He was succeeded by his son Deen Muhammad.
 Nasir's tomb is sited in Dadu District, Khairpur Nathan Shah near the village of Garhi in Sindh, Pakistan.

 Nasir Muhammad Kalhoro belonged to the Kalhora family whose first historical personality was Adam Shah Kalhoro whose shrine is at heart of the city Sukkur.
 Nasir Muhammad succeeded legacy of forefathers and their Mianwal Movement which struggled against the Mughal Empire He was a spiritual leader of the Mianwal Movement.
 During movement against Mughals, Nasir Muhammad Kalhoro was imprisoned by Mughals in Gwalior jail and was conditionally released from jail.